AndrewTapp/solaredgeoptimizers/README.md

 5. **Clear browser cache** [Ctrl]+[Shift]+r on Microsoft Edge.
 6. **Re-add the integration** with the same Site ID, username, password, and options.
 You get fresh entities and a clean registry; history reconnects because `unique_id`s are the same.

+## SolarEdge One portal

+The SolarEdge monitoring portal is being upgraded to **SolarEdge One**.
+If your account uses the new portal, keep **Use SolarEdge One portal** enabled (it defaults to **on** when adding the integration).
+The integration will then use the SolarEdge One API (`/services/layout/...`) instead of the legacy endpoints.
+Same Site ID, username, and password; the data (optimizers, power, lifetime energy) is the same.
+When using SolarEdge One, optimizer and inverter devices in Home Assistant show the **model** (e.g. optimizer P405-4RM4MRM-NA25, inverter SE5000H-RW000BNN4) and serial number.

 ## What You Need

 To set up the integration you will need: